Kruithne/spooder/README.md

 });
 ```

+> [!NOTE]
+> There can only be one event handler for a specific event ID.
+Registering a new handler for an existing event ID will overwrite the previous handler.

 ### 🔧 `pipe.once(event: string, callback: (data: object) => void | Promise<void>): void`

 Register an event handler for messages with the specified event ID.
 This is the same as `pipe.on`, except the handler is automatically removed once it is fired.